How to Get from Rome to Tuscany

-While the train will get you where you’re going fastest, travel by car or private transport is the best way to explore the area in-depth, offering a choice of side-trips and detours along the way.
-The main route is spectacularly scenic—heading north through Lazio, skirting the border of Umbria and winding through the region’s heart before reaching Florence in under 3 hours.
+While the train will get you where you're going fastest, travel by car or private transport is the best way to explore the area in depth, offering a choice of side trips and detours along the way.
+The main route is spectacularly scenic—heading north through Lazio, skirting the border of Umbria, and winding through the region's heart before reaching Florence in under three hours.

 Multiple daily flights connect Rome with the major Tuscan cities of Florence and Pisa in a speedy 55 minutes but require additional travel time to and from the airports.
 Travel by bus is an affordable choice, but also the slowest.

-Consider making your journey part of a wider tour of the area, with our five-day itinerary highlighting the best of Tuscany, or delve deeper into the region with a 14-day trip that immerses travelers in the landscape, culture, and cuisine.
+Consider making your journey part of a wider tour of the area with this five-day itinerary highlighting the best of Tuscany, or delve deeper into the region with a 14-day trip that immerses travelers in the landscape, culture, and cuisine.

 The train is the fastest, most direct way to reach Tuscany from Rome.
-Two main rail arteries run from Rome northward through the region: the high-speed Rome-Orvieto-Arezzo-Florence line towards Milan and the westerly Rome-Livorno-Pisa line towards Genoa.
+Two main rail arteries run from Rome northward through the region: the high-speed Rome-Orvieto-Arezzo-Florence line toward Milan and the westerly Rome-Livorno-Pisa line toward Genoa.

-The quickest option is Trenitalia’s high-speed, non-stop Frecce train, which leaves from Rome’s Termini and Tiburtina stations every 30 minutes and arrives at Florence’s Santa Maria Novella in under 90 minutes.
-Slightly slower Trenitalia Regionale trains cover other locations within the area, leaving Rome’s Termini and reaching Chiusi in just under 2 hrs, Arezzo or Livorno in 2.5 hrs, Pisa in 3 hrs, and Siena or Lucca in 3.5 hrs.
+The quickest option is Trenitalia's high-speed, non-stop Frecce train, which leaves from Rome's Termini and Tiburtina stations every 30 minutes and arrives at Florence's Santa Maria Novella in under 90 minutes.
+Slightly slower Trenitalia Regionale trains cover other locations within the area, leaving Rome's Termini and reaching Chiusi in just under two hours, Arezzo or Livorno in 2.5 hours, Pisa in three hours, and Siena or Lucca in 3.5 hours.

 Most of the trains in Tuscany are modern and well-equipped, with wifi, air-conditioning, and plenty of luggage storage.
 Stations in Florence and Pisa are walkable and convenient to the center, but some smaller cities and rural towns require a taxi or bus.